8 Easy DIY Ways To Power Up Your Home’s Curb Appeal

 Painting your front door is one of the easiest—and most impactful—things you can do to enhance your home’s curb appeal.
 Painting the door and the trim in different bright colors, as Emily and Andrew did with their New Orleans home, is especially eye-catching when the rest of your home is painted a more neutral color (like white).

-Laying plants of different heights and textures in front of your front door (as seen on House & Home) is a great way to boost your home’s appeal—and a great option for renters as well as those who don’t have a yard.
+Layering plants of different heights and textures surrounding your front door is a great way to boost your home’s appeal—and works just as well for renters, as well as those who don’t have a yard.
 Of course, if you do have a yard you can really have some fun with larger plants and trees (like the image above).

 Screen doors are incredibly practical in warmer climates, and they don’t have to be unattractive—just look at this gorgeously painted pale green door from Kristen and James’s Charleston home.
 This small paint job instantly makes your porch more welcoming and appealing.

 Hanging plants are an easy way to add some curb appeal, as well as give your front porch a little more privacy.
 Even if you have very limited porch space (or none at all), hanging plants might be the only way to put some greenery by your door.
 Timothy’s decision to add just a couple hanging plants to his New Orleans home is a prime example that sometimes simple is better when it comes to exterior plants.